CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/controlling-devices.rst

 Devices can be controlled by clicking on the red "DISABLED" button, switching it to "ENABLED".

-During this time, the output can be adjusted user the sliders or the text entries below it.
+During this time, the output can be adjusted using the sliders or the text entries below it.

 .. image:: images/highlighting-control-sliders.png
    :alt: Control sliders in the middle of the controls pane